ericholscher/ericholscher.com/drafts/one-percent-for-open-source.rst

 enabled by the internet (which is also built on open source).
-Many people doing this work are burning out, giving up, or just never standing in the first place.
+Many people doing this work are burning out, giving up, or just never getting involved in the first place.
 We need to improve the sustainability of open source in order to protect the valuable ecosystem that we have built, and help it grow in the future.